 Dancesport: Singapore athletes shine in opening day of SEA Games competition

-MANILA: Singapore’s dancesport athletes were top performers on day one of the event at the 30th SEA Games in the Philippines after bagging a total of six medals on Sunday (Dec 1).
+MANILA: Singapore’s dancesport athletes were top performers on day one of the event at the 30th SEA Games in the Philippines after bagging a total of five medals on Sunday (Dec 1).

-The medal haul is also a historic one for Singapore, as the one silver and five bronzes are the first SEA Games medals for the country.
+The medal haul is also a historic one for Singapore, as the one silver and four bronzes are the first SEA Games medals for the country.

 The silver came courtesy of Jerome Teo and Rachel Teo who finished second in the mixed Foxtrot.